Jacksonville Post-Operative Visual Loss Lawyers

 During surgery on the lumbar spine, the anesthesiologist and surgeon must maintain adequate blood circulation and oxygenation.
 When there is a decrease in the blood that carries oxygen to the optic nerve, blindness can result.
 The condition is called ischemic optic neuropathy, but rarely is it discussed with the patient before surgery.

-Several conditions during surgery can result in POVL.
+Several conditions during surgery can result in vision loss.

 Duration of Surgery and Blood Loss